The Netherlands really doesn't want new joint debt

 The official said the EU pandemic recovery fund was "tailor-made" to deal with the energy crisis because 37 percent of it has to be spent on projects associated with the EU's Green Deal.

-"According to commission €550bn of the €750bn has not yet been invested, we should spend this first and maybe allow for more flexibility," the senior diplomat also said.
+"According to the commission €550bn of the €750bn has not yet been invested, we should spend this first and maybe allow for more flexibility," the senior diplomat also said.

 But pandemic recovery funds have already been approved and allocated.
 They can only be changed for "justified reasons", an EU official previously told EUobserver, or if the original plan is no longer financially feasibly due to rising costs.